Georgina Escobar: Early life

 Escobar was born in Ciudad Juárez, Chihuahua, México.
 Being raised in a city on the border of the United States and Mexico, with dual citizenship, Escobar has stated that the idea of "borders" did not hold much significance to her.
-She regularly traveled between the two countries without a second thought, mostly going to the United States side of the border with her mother for shopping.
+She regularly traveled between the two countries, mostly going to the United States side of the border with her mother for shopping.
 Despite growing up in a community in Mexico that Escobar describes as a "machismo community of cattle ranchers and mine owners", she says the respect for women and the power they held within her family dynamic was very strong.
-She has lived in many places throughout her life, including: Chihuahua City, Chihuahua, México; Zacatecas City, Zacatecas, México; San Diego, California; El Paso, Texas; and Albuquerque, New Mexico.
-She now lives in New York City.
+She has lived in many places throughout her life, including: Chihuahua City, Chihuahua, México; Zacatecas City, Zacatecas, México; San Diego, California; El Paso, Texas; Albuquerque, New Mexico, and New York City.

 Education and career

 After graduating from the University of Texas at El Paso in 2006 with a degree in humanities and philosophy, Escobar began her career as a performer and studied acting at the Stella Adler Studio of Acting in New York City.
 However, a teacher at the school inadvertently inspired Escobar's eventual career shift to playwriting by encouraging her to try writing rather than acting.
 Escobar went on to receive an MFA in dramatic writing at the University of New Mexico, Albuquerque, in 2011.

 She has been involved with the Latinx Theatre Commons throughout her career in multiple ways, from having a staged reading of her play Sweep at a festival in 2015 alongside the works of other Latinx playwrights, to serving as the managing editor for an online publication for the LTC titled Café Onda, to acting as the steering committee member for the LTC from 2013 to the present.
 Aside from acting, writing, and editing, Escobar has also worked as an educator and translator.
 She also does community-based youth outreach in the form of artistic workshops with grade school students.
-Most recently, in April 2017, she participated in a playwriting workshop with students from a school district in Marfa, Texas, a small community in West Texas not far from her birthplace in Ciudad Juárez, México.
+In April 2017, she participated in a playwriting workshop with students from a school district in Marfa, Texas, a small community in West Texas not far from her birthplace in Ciudad Juárez, México.